tdebella/e-cart/README.md

 ## The process

-- It took me long time to research and identify the app I build and technologies used.
-Then, I created the repository and installed necessary packages and libraries. <br/>
+- It took me long time to research and identify the app I'm going to build and technologies used.

+- I created the repository and installed the necessary packages such as react-router, • firebase & bootstrap.

+- I work on the folder structure and continue building the project

-- I used hooks for the state management, and Firebase for the authentication and react router for routing across the pages.
+- I used Firebase for the authentication and DB(firestore), hooks for the state management and react router for routing across the pages.

-## Technoloogies used:
+## Technologies used:

 - ReactJS and TypeScript: for building the User Interface (app)

-- Bootstrap, react-bootstrap: for styling
+- Bootstrap, react-bootstrap, and framer-motion: for styling

 - React-router: for routing across pages

 - React-hooks: for state management

 - Firebase: for authentication and db(firestore)

 - AWS Amplify: for deploying the app(website)

 - Lessons learned:

-  - I conducted research and picked technologies to build the e-commerce website with React and typeScript.
+  - I learnt the importance of conducting research before started building the app

-  - I consulted team members and the lead , which is a great experience and I took the opportunity to learn some new tools.
+  - I consulted team members and the lead and gained new experience

-  - I learnt more how to collaborate & use the git/github.com (code push/pull, resolved merge conflict, etc...) while building the project.
+  - I learnt more about the github (a cloud-based hosting service) while building the project.